Overview of the Criminal Case Process in California Courts

 If there is not a negotiated resolution with the prosecutor, your case will then proceed to a jury trial that is as guaranteed by the United States Constitution.
 A group of 12 jurors will be asked to evaluate the evidence in order to determine if you were proven guilty – beyond any reasonable doubt.

 If they decide the evidence supports the case, you will be deemed convicted of the crime.
 If not, you will be acquitted.
-If you plead guilty or no contest through a plea bargain, or found guilty by a jury, you will now be facing sentencing.
+If you plead guilty or no contest through a plea bargain or are found guilty by a jury, you will now be facing sentencing.

-If you agreed to a plea bargain, you will already know the sentence before formal sentencing and the role of the judge is to approve the deal already made between your criminal defense lawyer and prosecutor.
-However, if you were found guilty by a verdict, the judge has discretion to impose a sentence.
+If you agree to a plea bargain, you will already know the sentence before formal sentencing, and the role of the judge is to approve the deal already made between your criminal defense lawyer and prosecutor.
+However, if you were found guilty by a verdict, the judge has the discretion to impose a sentence.

-California has a sentencing regime where the judge will choose between a low-term, mid-term, or high-term for each conviction under the Penal Code.
+California has a sentencing regime in which the judge can sentence each conviction under the Penal Code to a low-term, mid-term, or high-term term.

 For a misdemeanor crime, the maximum sentence is up to one year in county jail, but a felony conviction carries at least 16 months in a California state prison – all the way to the death penalty.
 A jail alternative option is house arrest.